Mapping Semantic & Syntactic Relationships with Geometric Rotation: Introduction

-We address this gap by introducing Rotor-Invariant Shift Estimation (RISE), a geometric approach that represents semantic transformations as consistent rotational operations in embedding space, leveraging the manifold structure of modern language representations.
+We address this gap by introducing Rotor-Invariant Shift Estimation (RISE), a geometric approach that represents semantic-syntactic transformations as consistent rotational operations in embedding space, leveraging the manifold structure of modern language representations.
 RISE is a rotor-based alignment method that identifies cross-lingual and cross-model geometric transformations.
-Specifically, we demonstrate how RISE identifies and generalizes three discourse-level semantic changes (negation, conditionality, and politeness) across seven morphologically distinct languages. \textbf{The goal of this study is to develop a framework for identifying discourse-level semantic changes that correspond to consistent geometric transformations, and determine how well these transformations can be mapped across model architectures and typologically diverse languages.} Our approach treats semantic transformations as rotations on the unit hypersphere where sentence embeddings reside, enabling us to align different linguistic contexts into a common geometric framework.
-This paper presents evidence that certain semantic transformations exhibit generalizable geometric structure while others vary based on context-dependence, extending the linear representation hypothesis to cross-lingual discourse.
-We demonstrate this through systematic experiments across three models and seven languages, revealing that negation, conditionality, and politeness transformations can be captured as consistent rotational operations.
+Specifically, we demonstrate how RISE identifies three discourse-level semantic-syntactic changes (negation, conditionality, and politeness) across seven morphologically distinct languages and generalizes across three different embedding model architectures. \textbf{The goal of this study is to develop a framework for identifying discourse-level semantic-syntactic changes that correspond to consistent geometric transformations, and determine how well these transformations can be cross-lingually mapped across model architectures.} Our approach treats semantic-syntactic transformations as rotations on the unit hypersphere, where sentence embeddings reside, enabling us to align different linguistic contexts into a common geometric framework.
+This paper presents evidence that certain semantic-syntactic transformations exhibit generalizable geometric structure while others vary based on context-dependence, extending the linear representation hypothesis to cross-lingual discourse.
+We demonstrate this through empirical experiments across two baselines, three models, and seven languages -- revealing that negation, conditionality, and politeness transformations can be captured as consistent rotational operations \footnote{The link to our GitHub repository is \url{https://github.com/fuelix/RISE-steering}.}.